a-flyleaf/omori/writing/2_eldritch-roulette.md

 <i>Why do mistakes happen?</i> It's a question Mari turned to, night after night, bed-bound from an injury that had no right to have occurred.
 Externally her composure hit every note---can't rush the healing process, little brother; these things take time---but internally, a diminuendo.

 She'd needed books to sleep for years.
 It was a hobby; then a habit; now a crutch.
 Volumes scholarly and pulpy alike she gorged on, and still nothing pleased her.
-How maddening it was, to just *sit there,* and play to a perfection that the wraps around her leg disproved with the subtlety of a torn web.
+How maddening it was, to just *sit there,* and to play in the name of a perfection that the wraps around her leg disproved with the subtlety of a torn web.

 And so just once, in a fit of weakness, she enlisted help.